By: Susan Dugdale | Last modified: 04-17-2021

-It's more a case of agony caused by indecision through not knowing where to start.
+It's generally more a case of agony caused by indecision through not knowing where to start.

 Perhaps you've read my birthday speech tips page and are caught up wondering what to put in, what to leave out, how long will the speech take to say when it's finished, and what joke or special quotation to use, if any?

-So to help preserve your pencil collection and your sanity here's an example which I hope lessens at least some of the anxiety you may feel about writing.
+So to help preserve your pencil collection and your sanity here's an example speech which I hope lessens at least some of the anxiety you may feel about writing.

 Before you rush on to read it, you need context.
 That is you need to know who this speech is for, who wrote it, why the birthday is significant and the setting it is delivered in.
 This will help you make sense of it, giving you a complete picture.

 Although I wrote this speech especially for you, we're pretending it was written for the 50th birthday of a man called Alan West.
 We're also pretending it was delivered at a party for his friends and family by his close friend of 30 years, Mark.

 "Good evening all.
 It's great to have you here.
 Most of you know my feeling on birthdays.